MRtrix3/mrtrix3/docs/reference/commands/vectorstats.rst

 ::

-    connectomestats [ options ]  input algorithm design contrast output
+    vectorstats [ options ]  input design contrast output

--  *input*: a text file listing the file names of the input connectomes
+-  *input*: a text file listing the file names of the input subject data
--  *algorithm*: the algorithm to use in network-based clustering/enhancement.
-Options are: nbs, nbs_tfce, none
 -  *design*: the design matrix.
 Note that a column of 1's will need to be added for correlations.
 -  *contrast*: the contrast vector, specified as a single row of weights
 -  *output*: the filename prefix for all output.